 If you’ve seen any of the advertising for the new Galaxy S10 series then it’ll be the Galaxy S10 Plus that gets headline billing.
 This is the phone Samsung is really pushing and that makes complete sense considering everything this phone can do.

-This is the Samsung Galaxy S10 device (not counting the upcoming Galaxy S10 5G) with the biggest battery, largest screen and most cameras.
+This is the Samsung Galaxy S10 device with the biggest battery, largest screen and most cameras.
 It can also be stacked with 12GB RAM and 1TB storage – making it ideal for storing all your games, photos and videos.

 The Plus model sits above the regular model in terms of size, offering a 6.4-inch screen as opposed to a 6.1-inch one.
 It’s a big phone, yes, but the curved back and front help it nestle comfortably in your palm.
 If you’re coming from a Plus or Max-sized iPhone, or an older Plus-sized Galaxy, then you’ll feel right at home.